women in leadership

-What Is Therapy for Women of Color in Leadership?
+We specialize In Therapy for Women of Color in Leadership in NYC

 Have you ever felt like your voice doesn’t matter even if you’re in a leadership position?
 Do you feel as though your colleagues don’t give you the support you need?
 Are there times when you felt your ideas or behavior were criticized based on what others may think is “appropriate” for your gender or race?

 While many women who belong to the Black, Indigenous, and People of Color (BIPOC) community and women who identify as Asian Americans and Pacific Islanders (AAPI) may hold leadership positions, not everyone recognizes their authority as willingly as they might recognize a male leader’s.
 BIPOC and AAPI women face hurdles that aren’t just rooted in gender bias, but also racial bias.

 Though systemic racism and sexism continue to be prevalent problems in society, you’re not alone in facing them.
 It may be helpful to seek therapy for women of color in leadership, so you can identify and work through these issues in the workplace.
 Though therapy will not solve a broken system, it can help you reclaim your voice, take up more space, and feel unapologetically empowered to own your position.

 We specialize in therapy for women of color in leadership in NYC.
 This type of therapy seeks to help BIPOC and AAPI women in leadership posts handle stressors that are unique but not uncommon to those in their position.

 What Challenges Do Women of Color in Leadership Face?